Appota-Nodejs/hana-blog-backend/README.md

 npm run dev
 ```

-to spin up the development server
+to spin up the development server.
 After running this command, all the tables will be automatically created